Explicit numerical approximations for McKean-Vlasov stochastic differential equations in finite and infinite time: Introduction

-The structure of this paper is as follows: In Section \ref{n-p}, we introduce some necessary notation and preliminary concepts.
-In Section \ref{s-p}, we establish the propagation of chaos result in the $L^{q}, q\geq2$ sense.
-Section \ref{s-c} is dedicated to developing the truncated Euler-Maruyama (TEM) scheme for the IPS corresponding to MV-SDE, and we analyze its strong convergence within a finite time.
-Section \ref{s-cr} delves into the strong convergence rate of the TEM scheme.
-Section \ref{distribution} investigates the asymptotic properties of the numerical solution obtained via the TEM scheme.
-Finally, Section \ref{num} provides numerical examples to validate our theoretical findings.
+The structure of this paper is as follows: Section \ref{n-p} introduces some necessary {notation} and preliminaries.
+Section \ref{s-c} proposes an easily implementable explicit scheme for the IPS corresponding to the original MV-SDE and proves the strong convergence in the finite horizon.
+Section \ref{s-cr} analyzes the strong convergence rate of the proposed scheme.
+Section \ref{sec55} explores the asymptotic properties of the numerical solution in the infinite horizon.
+Section \ref{num} gives numerical examples to validate our theoretical findings.

-\section{Notations and preliminaries}
+\section{Notations and Preliminaries}